Hüsker Dü: Legacy and impact

+The band have also been cited as a favorite or as being admired by various other bands.
+Kim Deal joined Pixies in response to a classified ad placed by Black Francis seeking a female bassist who liked both Peter, Paul and Mary and Hüsker Dü.
+In an interview with Classic Rock Magazine, Goo Goo Dolls frontman John Rzeznik referred to Hüsker Dü as "the most underrated band ever."
 In an interview with Dave Fanning for RTÉ's Planet Rock Profiles before the Foo Fighters' appearance at the 1996 Féile Festival, Dave Grohl said of Zen Arcade, "That album was amazing.
 I mean, Black Flag was early on, and then when I discovered Zen Arcade I thought, God, these people write songs, man.
 It's amazing.
 It's like the Byrds meets Black Flag, and it just blew me away, and the songs just stuck in your head forever and they were just amazing.
 When that album, Zen Arcade, was recorded...I think it was recorded just straight, and I think they all took acid and recorded it in 48 hours.
 They did the whole album.
 That is what I had heard.
 And, to me, I was just like, God, these people are genius, you know?
 This is... this is amazing."

 Hüsker Dü has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue; Mould and Hart have also received stars for their solo work, making the band one of the few to be represented multiple times on the mural.
 The stars recognize performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.